Boukos/CSCI-3753/Homework/ProblemSet_2.md

 }
 ```

-Answer: This code is Reentrant, because when execute, there aren't multiple programs that sharing the global datas, hence the code can be interruptd with no effects taken.
+Answer: This code is Reentrant, because when execute, there aren't multiple programs that sharing the global datas, hence the code can be interruptd with no effects taken (mainly because status is saved after quiting , and resume with saved data)

 *****************************